The problem I have with

 We like to talk big, vampires do.
 "I'm going to destroy the world."
 It's just tough guy talk.
 Strut round with your friends over a pint of blood.
 The truth is I like this world.
 You've got dog racing.
 Manchester United.
 And you've got people.
 Billions of people walking around like Happy Meals with legs.
 It's all right here.

-Angel eventually succumbed to too many Big Bads destroying the world one too many times.
+Both Buffy and Angel eventually succumbed to too many Big Bads destroying the world too many times.
 Though to give credit where it's due, Whedon did come up with another real bad beauty, the law firm of Wolfram & Hart.
-A half-century before the fact, C.S.
-Lewis had Screwtape describe it perfectly:
+Okay, "evil lawyer" is playing to stereotypes, but good art doesn't dispense with stereotypes; it fully fleshes them out.

 Destroying the world is easy and dull.
 Corrupting it using the kind of enlightened people who contribute to PBS and wouldn't be caught dead (or living dead) at McDonald's or Walmart and earnestly believe they're doing the right thing for the greater good (and for your own good) is a much more rewarding challenge.